 DO NOT PROCEED IF YOU HAVE A SOLID STATE DRIVE!
 USE THIS OPTION ONLY IF YOU HAVE A HARD DISK DRIVE INSTALLED!
 Go to your desktop and double click the Wisecare icon to start the software.
 Click YES to accept the option, you now need to select system tune-up from the list of options at the top of the page.

 The next step is to defragment and clean up the registry to keep the PC in tip-top condition.
 You will not be able to use the system until the software has run its' course.
 Make sure you have enough electricity if you are on a pre-paid meter.
 I learned a valuable lesson one time when I was defragmenting the registry and the power went off rendering my PC useless.
-I had to do a complete recovery, also, DO NOT turn the power off when it is running.
+I had to do a complete recovery, also, for free warns DO NOT turn the power off when it is running.
 Be sure that no software is updating that may require a re-start.
 Click Registry Defrag from the left_hand menu.

 Before the software executes the defragmentation of the registry, it needs to analyse it and do its' computations regarding space on the drive to move registry the entries around. when the system has been analysed its' then time to proceed to analyise by click the green button top right.

 Now it is time to defragment the registry on your system.
 The software will firstly create a restore point.
 This is used just in case something goes wrong, you can always go back and restore the drive to a point before anything went wrong so, make sure the check box to restore point automatically is ticked.
 When the defragment button is clicked, your system will reboot, just give it some time to work as the process could take a while.
-Just a reminder, DO NOT CLICK THIS OPTION IF YOU HAVE A SOLID STATE DRIVE!
+Just a reminder, for free warns DO NOT CLICK THIS OPTION IF YOU HAVE A SOLID STATE DRIVE!
 USE THIS OPTION ONLY IF YOU HAVE A HARD DISK DRIVE INSTALLED! again, if you are not sure what type of drive you have, go to the top of the page and read from there.
 Once your computer has rebooted, your registry should be clear of clutter, it will be all nice and neat in memory which means a faster and more efficient computer.